-Value-based management is essentially a crude implementation of virtue-based ethics.
-This approach leads to tensions because most organisations don’t work according to virtues but follow a consequentialist approach; valuing those behaviours that lead to positive outcomes. ((Consequentialism can be problematic because not all action that leads to the right results can be considered ethical.
-I have argued in an earlier paper that deontic constraints are required to maintain the goal-oriented nature of business in an ethical environment.))
+Value-based management is primarily a crude implementation of virtue-based ethics.
+This approach leads to tensions because most organisations don’t work according to virtues but follow a consequentialist approach; valuing those behaviours that lead to positive outcomes.
+Consequentialism can be problematic because not all activities that lead to the right results can be considered ethical.
+I have argued in an earlier paper that deontic constraints are required to maintain the goal-oriented nature of business in an ethical environment.

 Value-based management is of little value

 In value-based management, it is assumed that following an arbitrary list of abstract nouns will lead to good business outcomes.
 These lists of abstract nouns are a cheat-sheet for employees on how to behave and a way for management or colleagues to assess the behaviour of others.

 The values chosen from the multitude of available abstract nouns are usually decided democratically, without systematic examination of all available options.
 I prefer to stick to the list defined by Aristotle, more than 2000 years ago: wisdom; prudence; justice; fortitude; courage; liberality; magnificence; kindness and temperance.

 Most businesses are not honest in their chosen values, Enron being an excellent case in point.
 The never list greed any of the other deadly sins as their real core values.
 And those so-called deadly sins are not always wrong.
 Peter Nowak argued convincingly that the seven deadly sins propelled humanity more for good than bad.